 Andy Mendrala graduated from Washington and Lee University with his B.A. in Religion in 2004, and from Howard University School of Law with his J.D. in 2011.
 Before joining the clinic, Andy was a senior associate at Wilmer, Cutler, Pickering, Hale, and Dorr LLP, in Washington D.C., where he was a member of the firm's Litigation/Controversy practice group.
 At Wilmer Hale, worked on a variety of high-stakes civil and criminal matters.
 While there, he drafted and filed briefs in federal and state court, at both the appellate and trial level, and represented clients before a number of law enforcement and regulatory agencies.
 He also had an active pro bono practice, representing clients in complex matters relating to racial discrimination, the constitutional right to counsel, and human trafficking.
 Andy clerked for then Chief Judge Deborah Chasa now of the United States District Court for the District of Maryland, and he was a judicial intern for Judge Ricardo Urbina of the United States District Court for the District of Columbia.
 He is admitted to the bars of Virginia and the District of Columbia.

 While in law school, Andy was a student attorney in Howard University's civil rights clinic and a senior staff editor of the Howard Law Journal.
 Prior to his legal career, Andy was the associate director for development at the Nativity Miguel Network of Schools in Washington DC.
 He also taught religion and ethics at St. Stephen's and St. Agnes School in Alexandria, Virginia from 2004-2007.
-Andy lives in Washington, D.C. with his wife Emily, and their children Doc and Mae.
+Andy lives in Washington, D.C. with his wife and children.